SilverMarcs/fast-autocomplete/README.md

 ### Client

-- Returning to parent directory with ```cd ..```, move to client folder <br>
+- Return to parent directory and move to client folder

 ````
-cd client
+cd .. && cd client
 ````

-- Install node dependencies and wait until they get insatlled <br>
+- Install node dependencies and wait until they get installed

 ````
 npm install
 ````

 - Start the server for frontend.
-A browser window should automatically open at http://localhost:3000 <br>
+A browser window should automatically open at http://localhost:3000

 ````
 npm run start